 Jesus spans time and history

 On January 1 we celebrate the beginning of a new year.
-One of the titles of God and Jesus Christ is “the Alpha and the Omega”, which reminds me of beginnings and endings (Rev. 1:8; 21:6; 23:13NIV).
+One of the titles of God and Jesus Christ is “the Alpha and the Omega”, which reminds me of beginnings and endings (Rev. 1:8; 21:6; 22:13NIV).
 As alpha is the first letter of the Greek alphabet and omega is the last, this title means “first and last” or “beginning and end” and everything in between.
 It signifies the whole alphabet, “A to Z”, or completeness.
 An equivalent analogy in time would be “24/7” with regard to a week or “1 January to 31 December” with regard to a year.
 So “Alpha and Omega” is a poetic way to say that God and Jesus are eternal.

-Jesus spans time and history.
-He was there at the beginning of time and history and He will be there at the end of time and history.
+Jesus spans all time and all history.
+He was there at the very beginning of time and history and He will be there at the end of time and history.
 When all of God’s purposes on earth are achieved and His salvation is completed, Jesus will say “It is done” (Rev. 21:6).
 This is consistent with the fact that He created time, He controls history and He is eternal.

 Jesus is also described as “the pioneer and perfecter of faith” (Heb.
 12:2), which also conveys a sense of beginning and ending.
-Besides being the founder and originator of the Christian faith, He also finished His work of salvation and is a perfect example of a life a faith.
+Besides being the founder and originator of the Christian faith, He also finished His work of salvation and is a perfect example of the life a faith.

 As we face the end of one year and the beginning of another let’s remember that Jesus Christ is the Alpha and the Omega.
 Whatever He says in the Bible about the past, present and the future is trustworthy.
 Let’s trust Him and allow Him to reign in our lives.